 Dual Diagnosis Program for Adults with Co-Occurring Alcohol, Marijuana, or Substance Use

-Our most intensive level of care for adult clients with a primary mood, thought or anxiety disorder and co-occurring alcohol or substance use is our dual diagnosis program.
+Our most intensive level of care for adult clients with co-occurring alcohol or substance use is our residential dual diagnosis program.
 Clients who admit to our residential dual diagnosis program may step-down to our nonresidential day treatment and intensive outpatient programs as their skills improve.

 What is a dual diagnosis residential treatment program?

-Individuals in our dual diagnosis residential treatment program have a primary psychiatric diagnosis, such as major depressionbipolar illness, schizophrenia, or an anxiety disorder, with a co-occurring substance use disorder.
+Individuals in our dual diagnosis residential treatment program have a primary psychiatric diagnosis, such as major depression, bipolar disorder, schizophrenia, BPD, or an anxiety disorder, with a co-occurring substance use disorder.
 They may have tried to address the mental illness or substance abuse problem individually or sequentially without success.

 Research shows that treating both problems at the same time leads to the best results.
-As a treatment center for dual diagnosis, Skyland Trail integrates multiple evidence-based therapeutic approaches to address the symptoms and challenges of both a mood, thought, or anxiety disorder and a substance use problem.
-Each client engages in a comprehensive, individualized treatment program focused on his or her unique needs.
+As a dual diagnosis treatment center, Skyland Trail integrates multiple evidence-based therapeutic approaches to address the symptoms and challenges of both a mood, thought, or anxiety disorder and a substance use problem.
+Each client engages in a comprehensive, individualized treatment program focused on their unique needs.

 What does dual diagnosis look like at Skyland Trail?